-Advise your contacts that you are a Co-op student seeking formal work experience as part of your university program.
-Information for employers about the Co-op Program is available through our website HireHaskayne.ca to assist you in finding your own Co-op position.
+Students are advised to take initiative by leveraging their personal and professional networks to explore potential Co-op opportunities.
+Reaching out directly to organizations of interest, whether through email, LinkedIn, or by requesting informal coffee chats, is a proactive way to discover roles that may not be publicly posted.
+Let your contacts know that you are a Co-op student seeking a formal work term as part of your academic program.
+Career Development Specialists (CDSs) are available to support you with outreach strategies and communication tips.
+Information for employers about the Co-op Program is available through our website HireHaskayne.ca to assist you in finding your own Coop position.
 Approval is required for student-found Co-op opportunities to ensure that the term will: